Eugenius Harvey Outerbridge: Biography

 Eugenius was born on March 8, 1860, in Philadelphia, Pennsylvania, to Bermudians Alexander Ewing Outerbridge I and Laura Catherine Harvey.
 His sister, Mary Ewing Outerbridge, was the founder, in 1874, of American lawn tennis which was the progenitor of modern tennis.
 His other siblings include Albert Albany Outerbridge, Sir Joseph Outerbridge (1843–1933), August Emelio Outerbridge (1846–1921), Harriett Harvey Outerbridge, Alexander Ewing Outerbridge II, Laura Catharine Outerbridge and Adolph John Harvey Outerbridge (1858–1928).

 Outerbridge incorporated the Agasote Millboard Company in 1909 to produce a high-density fiberboard.
 The company used the material to produce roof panels for railroad cars and automobiles.
 In 1916, the company introduced Vehisote, a versatile fiberboard made from recycled materials, made by the company in West Trenton, New Jersey.
 Both the product and the company were later renamed as Homasote, and remain in active production as of 2022.

 Outerbridge was the first chairman of the Port of New York Authority, now the Port Authority of New York and New Jersey.
 The new authority was founded on April 30, 1921, and was the first interstate agency created under a clause of the US Constitution permitting compacts between states.

 Outerbridge was among the founding organizers of the Richmond County Country Club on Staten Island in 1888.
 He was a longtime member of the Union Club of the City of New York and, until his death, he was chairman of the Building Committee in charge of planning the 69th Street clubhouse.

-He died on November 10, 1932, at 950 Park Avenue in Manhattan, New York City.
+Outerbridge died the morning of November 10, 1932 at a hospital in New York City after a brief illness.
+His funeral would be held on November 12 at St. James' Episcopal Church in Manhattan near his 950 Park Avenue residence.